felixheld/photonSDI/README.md

 photonSDI can be used as LiteX library or can be integrated with your standard design flow by generating the verilog rtl that you will use as a standard core.

+Since people already asked: Even though the development has slowed down, the project is still very much alive.
+As soon as the components are finished, tested and cleaned up, I'll release them.

 ## Features

 - None